 Reliability of the Internet Connection

 It can be frustrating to try to access the web, only to have issues with the Internet connection.
-Unfortunately, we did have some issues with the reliability of VOOM at times.
+Unfortunately, you may run into some issues with the reliability of VOOM at times.

-During the first day of our trip the weather was bad, which has an impact on the connection.
+For instance, during the first day of one trip we took, the weather was bad, which has an impact on the connection.
 We had issues accessing websites and the service seemed to come and go.
 In fact, we had a similar issue during a morning storm later on in the cruise.
 There were also other times here and there that the connection seemed to be hit or miss for short spurts.
 Often it was resolved by logging out and logging back in.

-Outside of these times, however, the connection was strong, offering plenty of speed and reliable uptime.
+In general, however, the connection has been strong when we’ve cruised, offering plenty of speed and reliable uptime.

 Bottom line: Don’t be surprised if the connection has some issues occasionally (you are at sea, after all), especially if you run into bad weather.
 For the most part, we found the service reliable.